byuflowlab/DynamicStallModels.jl/docs/src/Oye_Indicial_Example.md

 ``` julia
 states, loads = solve_indicial(airfoils, tvec, Uvec, alphavec)
 ```
-This block of code changes the load values to either be with respect to lift or normal force.
+This block of code changes the load values to either be with respect to lift or normal force coefficients.
 ``` julia
 cn = loads[:,1]
 if dsmodel.cflag == 2